-PREREQUISITE: B OR HIGHER IN PREVIOUS ENGLISH CLASSES & TEACHER RECOMMENDATION

-The curriculum of the Honors English class seeks to extend and refine the content, processes, and product of the regular English curriculum.
+PREREQUISITE: B OR HIGHER IN PREVIOUS ENGLISH CLASSES & TEACHER RECOMMENDATION The curriculum of the Honors English class seeks to extend and refine the content, processes, and product of the regular English curriculum.
 It emphasizes expanded breadth and depth, requiring measurably different work from the regular English program.
 Therefore, the Honors program is for students who are highly motivated, independent learners strong in reading, composition, and communication skills including critical reading, composition structure, and style.
 A focus on student collaboration and use of the technology will also be a facet of this course.
-An exit project and/or exam is required.
+An exit project and/or exam is required in addition to a summer reading assignment involving the book A Lesson Before Dying by Ernest J. Gaines.
 All course requirements must be completed to pass.
-Students will be required to take the Ohio ELA II end-of-course state test and earn a proficient score to graduate.
+Students will be required to take the Ohio ELA II end-of-course state test and earn a competent score of 684 to graduate.
 This is a weighted course.
 A fee is charged for this course.